 By buying cheap software license keys that most likely would have been stolen, you’re supporting a criminal ecosystem and encouraging them to continue their activities.
-At best case, you might only be guilty of that, at worst case, you’re helping them abuse programmes set up by software vendors to help support poorer countries or students.
+In the best case, you might only be guilty of that, in the worst case, you’re helping them abuse programs set up by software vendors to help support poorer countries or students.

-How to Know if Software You’re Buying is Legit
+How to Know if the Software You’re Buying is Legit

 As I’ve been saying, price is a very good indicator.
 Unfortunately, the platform you’re buying from may not be a good indicator.
 I’ve seen these dirt-cheap keys for sale on so many legitimate and reputable sites so far that it’s simply astounding.

 From Lazada in Malaysia to Amazon internationally, it’s often too easy in fact to find people selling these keys.
 Just because the platform is legitimate, doesn’t mean that the seller and/or product always is.
 In the case of pirated software, it’s also useful to know that software pirates today are sophisticated enough to use fake certificates of authenticity for the stuff they are selling.